 If navigation planning includes manual sequencing of any leg in a procedure, verify what specific navigation guidance the EFIS provides.
-When any procedure includes ARINC-424 legs defined by headings, or that terminate at a specific altitude, the pilot must understand how the EFIS behaves and how system behavior can affect coupled autopilot operations.
+When any procedure includes ARINC-424 legs defined by headings or that terminate at a specific altitude, the pilot must understand how the EFIS behaves and how system behavior can affect coupled autopilot operations.

 The application checks for an active waypoint upon opening the active flight plan menu.
 If there is no active waypoint, NO ACTIVE WPT appears.
-Otherwise, a Nav log of waypoints in the active flight plan appears with the following:
+Otherwise, a nav log of waypoints in the active flight plan appears with the following (if multiple units are referenced, consider the speed units setting):